Meet the Hardy Citrus

 MANDARIN – Citrus reticulata ‘Kuno Wase’ – Abundant early-ripening crops of sweet, thin skinned, easy to peel, bright orange fruit that are great for fresh eating.
 Good cold tolerance.
 Zone 9.

-MANDARIN – Citrus reticulata ‘USDA 88-2’ (Lee x Nova) – An early season seedless mandarin with small to medium size, rich, juicy, and tasty fruit.
+MANDARIN – Citrus reticulata ‘USDA 88-2’/Lee x Nova/’Super Nova’ – An early-ripening seedless mandarin with medium to large, rich, juicy, and tasty fruit.
 Easy to peel.
 Zone 9.

 MANDARIN – Citrus reticulata ‘Pixie’ – Small, sweet, seedless mandarins are easy to peel.
 Requires less heat to ripen than other varieties.
 Zone 9.